BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 **Post-install:**

 1. Update the Serial #.
 The one in this EFI folder is anonnymized, for install only.
 DO NOT USE it with your Apple ID!
 2. For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
-I have provided a few from my systems (in ACPI folder).
+I have provided a few from my systems.
 Simple overwrite "SSDT-CPUPM.aml" file with an appropriate one.
-If you have a different CPU from mine, you need to run ssdtPRGen ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), an excellent resource for HPZ820".
+If you have a different CPU from mine, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file (check out biblo's "[Z820 - High Sierra, the Great Guide]"(https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/), an excellent resource for HPZ820).

 **My systems:**